PowerToChange/Connect-Followup-App/readme.md

 Visit the Schools page inside the admin interface and click 'Sync All Schools From CiviCrm'

 ### Memory Cache (memcached)
 Clearing this cache should typically not be necessary because it automatically invalidates itself.
-It requires sudo access to the server.
+Clearing it requires sudo access to the server.

 To clear the cache ssh into the server and then type `sudo service memcached restart`

-## Restart
+## Restart Application

 To restart the application server ssh in and type `touch /home/ubuntu/Connect-Followup-App/current/tmp/restart.txt`